Block encoding of matrix product operators: Cost Analysis

 The LCU method is based on the insight that every Hamiltonian can be written as a linear combination of unitaries:

-For concreteness, we will consider the case where all the $U_M$ are Pauli strings.
+For concreteness and without loss of generality, we will consider the case where all the $U_M$ are Pauli strings and the $\alpha_m$ are real and positive.
 The total number of terms in the summation is denoted as $M$.
 In the worst case scenario, $M$ scales exponentially with the system size $L$ as $M = \mathcal{O}(4^L)$.
 Still, there are important examples of polynomial or even linear scaling, like the Ising or Heisenberg Hamiltonian.
 We will first discuss the general case and then return to the specific examples later.

-For LCU, one first adds $\lceil\log(M)\rceil$ ancillary qubits to the circuit that need to be prepared in the state:
+For LCU, one first adds $\lceil\log(M)\rceil$ ancillary qubits to the circuit that need to be prepared in the state \cite{Low_2019}: